grouchycoterie/readme/README.md

 In my experience, it's better to start on something half-baked than it is to wait.
 The counterbalance to this philosophy is to be aware of the down-side risk.
 If you don’t act negligently, people, users included, are extremely forgiving.

 ## Strong Opinions, Weakly Held
 We hired you because we think you can contribute to our mission to help people get jobs.
-That means we want you to have opinions, but we also want you to be self-aware of your assumptions.
+That means we want you to have opinions, but we also want you to be self-aware of your assumptions and biases.